Pranav1011/Research_Paper_Assistant/README.md

 # 🧠 Research Paper Assistant (with MinerU)

-A local RAG pipeline for parsing, indexing, and querying academic PDFs — powered by LLMs, FAISS, and MinerU.
+A local RAG pipeline for parsing, indexing, querying, and evaluating academic PDFs — powered by LLMs, FAISS, and MinerU.

 ---